clmurphey/clmurphey.github.io/_news/announcement_5.md

 ---
 layout: post
-title: Poster accepted to SIAM Conference on Applications of Dynamical Systems (DS23) in May 2023
+title: Presented a poster entitled "A dynamics-inspired model for phonation- induced aerosolization" at the SIAM Conference on Applications of Dynamical Systems (DS23)
-date: 2023-02-15
+date: 2023-05-16
 inline: true
 ---

- Poster entitled "A dynamics-inspired model for phonation- induced aerosolization" was accepted at [SIAM Conference on Applications of Dynamical Systems (DS23)](https://www.siam.org/conferences/cm/conference/ds23).
+ Presented a poster entitled "A dynamics-inspired model for phonation- induced aerosolization" at the [SIAM Conference on Applications of Dynamical Systems (DS23)](https://www.siam.org/conferences/cm/conference/ds23).

 ***